 Below the list of current languages, you will see Add languages.
 This opens up a pop-up, complete with a search box, to find and add new languages.

-This slider enables the translation prompts that you see when you visit pages in any other language than what you have listed in the above screen.
+This slider enables the translation prompts that you see when you visit pages in any other language than what you have listed on the above screen.
 Disable this if you don’t want to see translation prompts.

 To add a new input method, click “Manage input methods“.
-You will see a list of available keyboards, organized into groups based on languages you have selected under the Languages menu.
+You will see a list of available keyboards, organized into groups based on the languages you have selected under the Languages menu.

 Select a new input method by clicking the check box.
 Now, click the back arrow icon to get back to the Input method screen.
 You will see the new keyboard listed right below your current keyboard.
 Click the newly added keyboard to enable it.